Drakeo/jack-pulse-sync/README.md

 /usr/local/bin

 or in any local folder.
-make sure they are executable chmod x+ name after you have installed the programs you want to look at my examples of set_rlimits. works prety good with the slackware stock kernel.
+make sure they are executable chmod u+x name after you have installed the programs you want to look at my examples of set_rlimits. works prety good with the slackware stock kernel.